 I noticed several days ago that Karen Hinton, the PR representative of Steven Donziger and the Lago Agrio plaintiffs, was also the representative of Steven Wise’s Nonhuman Rights Project.
 What are the chances?
 I tweeted about the coincidence of her involvement in two cases I’ve been following very closely, which was probably a bad idea, as it got me embroiled in my least favorite kind of argument—a Twitter argument.
 It’s 2018 and I should know better.
-It also drew in a writer named Linda Monk, who accused me of “mansplaining,” broke the first rule of HLS (don’t talk about HLS), and engaged in a meta-argument with me about what is or is not an ad hominem argument.
+It also drew in a writer named Linda Monk, who accused me of “mansplaining” and engaged in a meta-argument with me about what is or is not an ad hominem argument.
 You can look up the argument on Twitter if you feel that you want to squeeze the last dregs of misery out of 2018.
 But Karen and Linda made a point I want to respond to.
-“What a hypocrite!” they say.
+“What a hypocrite!” they seem to say.
 “You think that Chevron (by which they mean Chevron Canada) is a legal person that should enjoy the benefits of limited liability in the Lago Agrio case, but you think that Happy the Elephant is not a person and has no right to issuance of a writ of habeas corpus.”
 So what’s the deal?

 Here are some points to begin: